bgporter/cello/README.md

 All other paths are relative to the Object that's passed into an Object constructor.

-Path elements starting with a circumflex character `^` will search upward from the current path location to find an ancestor Object of a specified type, so `^grandpa` is read as "search upward in the hierarchy from the current path location until you find an object of type `grandpa`.
+Path elements starting with a circumflex character `^` will search upward from the current path location to find an ancestor Object of a specified type, so `^grandpa` is read as "search upward in the hierarchy from the current path location until you find an object of type `grandpa`".

 A path element of `..` operates as it does in file systems, navigating to the parent of the current path location, so `../sibling` would find a sibling object of the current one, and `../../uncle` will look for a sibling of the current object's parent.